Travel Industry Management (TIM)

 TIM 420 Sustainable Tourism Policies and Practices (3) Seminar examining the social, environmental, economic factors of sustainable tourism development.
 Emphasis on methods and processes and the role of stakeholders (government, industry, host community, tourists).
 Group projects.
 A-F only.
 Pre: 101 and departmental approval.

-TIM 425 Destination Development and Marketing (3) Tourism development in Hawai'i and other Asia Pacific destinations.
-Analysis of key factors essential to stages of development, travel trends, and structural changes.
+TIM 425 Destination Development and Marketing (3) Analysis of key factors in the marketing and management of tourism destinations, including destination branding, product development, integrated marketing, stakeholder relations, and the role of destination marketing/marketing organizations.
 Emphasis on written communication.
 Pre: 101.

 TIM 431 Strategic Management for the Travel/Hospitality Industry (3) Strategic management in the travel/hospitality industry.
 Case study analysis, discussion and written reports, covering strategies, management problems and industry issues.
 Emphasis on writing instruction.
 A-F only.
 Pre: 301, 302, 303, 304, 305 and graduating senior.

 TIM 442 Advanced Topics in Transportation (3) Advanced level of discussion in terms of transportation, including management, economics, strategy, regulation, operating performance, fleet management, and network management.
-Pre: 353 (undergraduate) or consent (graduate).
+Pre: 101.
+Recommended: 350 and/or 353.

 TIM 469 (Alpha) Advanced Topics in Travel Industry Management (V) (B) tourism planning; (C) advanced travel industry management; (D) advanced hospitality management; (E) advanced hotel management; (F) advanced restaurant management; (G) advanced tourism management; (H) advanced recreation management; (I) advanced leisure management; (J) advanced transportation management; (K) advanced travel industry management education; (M) advanced travel industry management technology; (N) advanced meetings, incentives, conventions, and exhibition management; (O) advanced food and beverage management; (P) leadership and advanced human resources; (Q) advanced assets management.
 Repeatable five times with consent for (B), (C), (D), (E), (F), (G), (H), (I), (J), (K), (M), (N); repeatable six times for (O), (P), and (Q).
 A-F only for (O), (P), and (Q).